To grow the organization’s impact and connect entrepreneurs around the country, Black Girl Ventures is partnering with Participate to build online...

 From silos to squads: Building an organization focused on equitable collaboration

-When you jump into a Zoom call with Participate, Inc. these days, you’ll notice a couple things: Dan is likely petting one of his cats, Julie is likely walking around in her backyard, Molly is quick to be the most stylish person on the call with a new hat or accessory and I’m showing the latest progression of my quarantine man bun.
+When you jump into a Zoom call with Participate, you’ll notice a couple of things: Julie is likely walking around in her backyard, Molly is quick to be the most stylish person on the call and I’m showing the latest progression of my quarantine man bun.
 Most everyone is laughing, and 20+ smiling faces are staring back at you on the screen.

 This is our culture at Participate — a growing work family all figuring out what it means to collaborate and learn online, together.